StevenClontz/auburn-math-syllabus/README.md

 ### Who are you?...

 I'm Steven Clontz.
 I'm a PhD candidate in mathematics at Auburn Unviersity.
-You could probably guess that since this project is for math GTAs at Auburn.
+You could probably guess that, y'know, since this project is for math GTAs at Auburn.
 Ah well.
-Here's my blog if you care: <http://www.stevenclontz.com>
+I also fancy myself a competent coder, instructor, puzzler, musician, entrenprenuer, etc. etc. Here's my blog if you care: <http://www.stevenclontz.com>

 ### Who owns this?
 Who can use it?